 Before you begin

-For instructions about turning on or off automatic targeting, see Use automatic targeting in Display.
+For instructions about turning on or off automatic targeting, see Use automatic targeting in Google Display ads.

 When to use automatic targeting

 Targeting optimization works best for advertisers in any of the following situations:

 - Find more customers

 - Identify the best targeting to reach your most likely customers

 - Increase reach without increasing bids or cost per customer